techmacitoo/ChangeCalculator/README.md

 5. You can test it in two ways:
     1. Using Command propmt:
-        After running application you'll be asked to enter 1st input 'Amount' then press enter, after that you will be asked to enter 2nd Input 'Product Price' then press enter, You will get output.
+       1. After running application you'll be asked to enter 1st input 'Amount' then press enter.
+       2. After that you will be asked to enter 2nd Input 'Product Price' then press enter.
+       3. You will get output.

     2. Using Postman
         1. Open Postman